-I am intrigued by the quality that is photographic, and by how the photographic process affects the looking.
-I explore the photograph, as object, as image, as representation, as illusion, as statement; it’s physicality, surface, matter and suggestion.
+Roseanne Lynch is intrigued by the quality that is photographic, and by how the photographic process affects the looking.
+She explores the photograph, as object, as image, as representation, as illusion, as statement; it’s physicality, surface, matter and suggestion.
 A photograph is something you might imagine you can enter into, but it is a surface and pushes you back.

 Uncertainty interests me.
 I like not knowing, and the understanding held within that unknowing.
 I am interested in the possibility of a quality of silence and internal conversation when you encounter artworks.

 This body of work presents a sustained investigation of light; light that has no material substance and is illusory.
-This investigation focuses on the (im)material; through it I observe how light moulds and moves, light defining the planes, how our reading of a subject can be altered by its interaction with light – sometimes dramatically.
+This investigation focuses on the (im)material; through it the artist observes how light moulds and moves, light defining the planes, how our reading of a subject can be altered by its interaction with light – sometimes dramatically.

-Enquiry is what I am presenting, an opportunity to bring the viewer into the enquiry.
+Enquiry is what I am presenting, says Lynch, an opportunity to bring the viewer into the enquiry.
 To find an answer was never my intention.

 Photographs were shot on 5 x 4 film & the negatives scanned.
 Images presented 60”x40” lambda prints and A2 prints on metal, Wandesford Quay Gallery, Wandesford Quay, Cork, Ireland.
 14th June – 1st July 2010